✓ Updated February 2026

 Air Tahiti Flights

-Renting a car is highly recommended if you plan to explore Tahiti island beyond Papeete and its immediate surroundings.
-It offers the most flexibility for visiting waterfalls, black sand beaches, and cultural sites at your own pace.
+Renting a car is highly recommended for exploring Tahiti Nui (the main island) at your own pace, especially if you plan to venture beyond Papeete.
+It offers the most flexibility for visiting beaches, waterfalls, and archaeological sites.

 Taxis

-Taxis are readily available in Papeete and at the airport, and can be hired for longer excursions.
-They are a convenient option for short trips within the city or if you prefer not to drive.
+Taxis are readily available in Papeete and at the airport, serving as a convenient option for shorter trips or when you don't want to drive.
+They are metered, but it's always good to confirm this with the driver.

-The local bus system, operated by CBTU, is the most budget-friendly way to get around Papeete and its surrounding areas.
-Buses run on set routes and are a great way to experience local life.
+These colorful, open-air buses are a quintessential Tahitian experience and a very budget-friendly way to get around Papeete and its immediate surroundings.
+They run on set routes and are a great way to see local life.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.